ISISComputingGroup/ibex_developers_manual/doc/systems/inst_control/mdt/Building-a-windows-10-MDT-build-server.md

 # Building an MDT build server

-This wiki page documents the process for setting up a new MDT (microsoft deployment toolkit) build server to create new windows 10 clones.
+This wiki page documents the process for setting up a new MDT (Microsoft deployment toolkit) build server to create new windows 10 clones.

 The central source of truth for MDT configuration files is the MDT deployment share location, which can be found on the usual passwords page.